Discovering our way out

 With cases of COVID-19 exploding at the beginning of 2020, scientists at Stanford Medicine and around the globe veered onto new research paths.
 Their purpose: to understand and stop the spread of SARS-CoV-2, the coronavirus that causes COVID-19.
 Hundreds of COVID-19-related projects have emerged across Stanford’s campus.

-Between scientists harnessing their expertise — such those in the Stanford Clinical Virology Laboratory who devised an early in-house diagnostic test for COVID-19 — and scientists developing new skills to help combat the virus, the research community is pulling out all the stops.
+Between scientists harnessing their expertise — such as those in Stanford’s clinical virology laboratory who devised an early in-house diagnostic test for COVID-19 — and scientists developing new skills to help combat the virus, the research community is pulling out all the stops.

 “In the time that I’ve been at Stanford, I don’t think I’ve ever seen such a large group of people come together with a singular purpose,” said Euan Ashley, MD, DPhil, associate dean of precision health.
 “It’s been an incredible effort to be part of.”